 Not a port wrapped in a cross-platform runtime — each build is native to its OS, using only public APIs.

-sem_unlink + per-launch app copy — public APIs only, no client modification.v1.4 opened RORORO on Windows to plugins — and this is where you find them.
+sem_unlink + per-launch app copy — public APIs only, no client modification.v1.4 opened RORORO on Windows to plugins — browse them all on the plugin marketplace.

 Live per-account uptime, launch counts this session, and mutex state — a pure observer panel for tracking a long farming run.